DevBigEazi/TicketCity/README.md

 - Ticket type (FREE or PAID)
 - Payment stablecoin (for PAID events)

-For PAID events, organizers must provide an initial minimal stake, with additional stake required when creating tickets.
+For PAID events, organizers must provide an initial minimal stake of 10 USDC (10e6 in smallest units), with additional stake required when creating tickets.
 This stake amount varies based on the organizer's reputation score and past performance.

 ```solidity
 function createEvent(